189TH CIVIL DISTRICT COURT, HARRIS COUNTY, TEXAS

 189th CIVIL DISTRICT COURT

-Scot is admitted to practice law in all Texas state courts, all U.S. District Courts in Texas, the U.S. Court of Appeals for the Fifth Circuit and the Supreme Court of the United States.
+Scot is admitted to practice law in all Texas state courts, all four U.S. District Courts in Texas, the U.S. Court of Appeals for the Fifth Circuit and the Supreme Court of the United States.
 Scot has argued appellate cases in the 1st and 14th Court of Appeals and the Fifth Circuit.
 He has filed Petitions for Review with the Supreme Court of Texas and Petitions for Certiorari with the Supreme Court of the United States.
 He has tried over 35 jury trials and worked on over 10 appeals.
-My opponent has never tried a civil jury trial.
+As a judge, he has tried over 24 jury trials.

 Email to get involved.